zq99/RandomDistributionTracker/README.md

 This code creates 10,000 random numbers from an exponential distribution and assigns them to the RandomTrackerClass.

-At the end it prints out a summary of the distribution.
+It then prints out a summary of the distribution.

         RandomDistributionTracker randomDistributionTracker = new RandomDistributionTracker();
         RandomGenerator randomGenerator = new RandomGenerator();